simoncblyth/opticks/notes/issues/jok_tds_discrepant_cerenkov.rst

-HMM : the CK genstep matline are all -1
+HMM : All CK genstep matline are -1
 -------------------------------------------